A quirky attribute of the reeds is that they brown off in winter contrasting the pasture green.

 As at February 2019, four years since the purchase of the property, the ecological regeneration plan is well under way.
 Significant weed control has been undertaken and approximately 3,500 seedlings planted.
 Survival rates have varied with the species and seasons with an estimated overall survival rate of 70%.
 2018-19 has been the worst with the record temperatures and dry conditions.

-An ecological regeneration plan has been developed under the Management Plan.
-In the first five year period approximately 70% of the property (11.2 ha) is being set aside for ecological regeneration and 30% (4.8 ha) will be used for pasture production and other purposes.
+Approximately 70% of the property (11.2 ha) has been set aside for ecological regeneration and 30% (4.8 ha) will be used for hay production and other purposes.

 Preliminary management zones are: